mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/authenticate-alice/kotlin.md

 }
 ```

-The above code will monitor connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `MainFragment`.
+The code above monitors the connection state and, if the user is authenticated (`ConnectionStatus.CONNECTED`), will navigate the user to `MainFragment`.

-You're now ready to make the call within the app.
+You are now ready to make the call within the app.